 she/her, Associate, (Maine based)

 Bryna joined the team in early 2017.
 After nearly four years of learning from and loving the shop dearly, she and her family made the choice to leave New York for South Portland, Maine.
 Primarily, she manages our social media and works in a consultation capacity.
 In her free time, she enjoys being in nature with her very kooky dogs, Yuzu & Wally.

 Karen has been the caretaker and cleaner for BGA since 1997.
 She lovingly tends to our collection and helps things come back to life when they arrive from Europe as well.
 When asked what her favorite thing about the shop, she answered “everything.”
 When she is not at BGA, you can find her tending to her large garden for which she attributes her green thumb to Bernd’s teachings.

 James is our house electrician and handyman.
-He’s been with the shop for over a decade and has a heart of gold.
+He’s been with the shop for over 12 years and has a heart of gold.
 When asked what his favorite thing about work was, he answered that “electrifying things and having the chance to get creative” made him happy.
 In his spare time, you can catch him enthusiastically involved with his family and friends or working on a new short film with his son.

 Leopolde Hirche aka Poldi

 Poldi is a 2016 born Staffordshire Terrier rescue who is happiest when in the shop.
 Passions include anything involving a ball, dancing, stretching, yoga, sniffing out treats, and chasing her own tail.
 Her favorite thing to do at the shop is helping James rewire vintage European fixtures.